 Gazumping in Scotland

-The only time gazumping is possible in Scotland is after a property survey is conducted, revealing the repairs needed and a general average of their cost.
+The only time gazumping is possible in Scotland is if a property survey reveals problems with the property that would be expensive to put right.
 This then provides the buyer with a way to renegotiate, possibly reducing the asking price.
 This is when the seller may be tempted by a higher offer.
 However, it's still rare for gazumping to occur.

 How to Avoid Being Gazumped